Avelero/Avelero_HydroCarbon/README.md

 An end-to-end pipeline for generating synthetic fashion product data and predicting environmental footprints using machine learning.
 This project addresses a critical gap in sustainability research: **the absence of large-scale, publicly available life cycle assessment (LCA) datasets for fashion products**.
 By combining LLM-generated synthetic data with physics-based footprint calculations, we create a robust training dataset for ML models that can predict carbon and water footprints even when product information is incomplete.

-> **Proof of Concept**: This project is a proof-of-concept demonstrating the feasibility of ML-based environmental footprint prediction for fashion products.
+> **Proof of Concept**: This project is a proof-of-concept demonstrating the feasibility of ML-based environmental footprint prediction for fashion products and the usage of synthetic data.
+We accelerated this release in response to Nvidia's recent announcement regarding the importance of synthetic data probabilities.
 A production-ready version with full **ISO 14040/14044** compliance (Life Cycle Assessment standards), **PEF** (Product Environmental Footprint) methodology, and expanded scope (Scope 1-3 emissions, end-of-life modeling) is currently in development.

 ---